 While working on a few complex blend objects you can set 1-3 specified steps, then restore the desired value when your artwork will be completely ready.
 This trick will speed up your workflow without creating long pauses while saving and zooming.

-In conclusion I would like to recommend you of two articles that have been written by me earlier and are directly related to the topic of todays publication:
+In conclusion I would like to recommend to you three articles that have been written by me earlier and are directly related to the topic of todays publication: